 Instead of productivity, I found peace as the crystal blue water lapped along the shore and the olive trees rustled in the breeze.
-The mesmerizing labyrinth of flower-filled streets begged me to wander instead of write as the boats bobbed with the tide, never too far from eyesight.
+Instead of writing, I wandered the labyrinth of flower-filled streets as the boats bobbed with the tide at the edge of my eyesight.

 If you ever find yourself lost in Cadaqués, and I hope you do, here are a few ways to immerse yourself in this corner of Catalonia.

 Cadaqués sits tucked away at the tip of the Costa Brava, just south of the French border, in between mountains and the sea.
 There’s only one road leading to the tiny town, swirling its way through the Cap de Creus National Park, one hairpin turn after death-defying cliffside drop at a time.
 It’s farther away than most places on the Costa Brava, but those who choose to wander past the high-rise resorts and package holiday destinations will be rewarded with breathtaking views, delicious food, kind people and a soul-stirring sense of peace that’s worth every inch of those extra miles.

 Even though the road to Cadaqués is a long and winding one, it’s actually not difficult to get there from Barcelona or any of the cities along the Costa Brava.
 From Barcelona, if you don’t want to rent a car, take the Moventis bus from the airport or Barcelona Estacio del Nord directly to Cadaqués for under 30 euros one way.
 Then sit back and enjoy the stunning ride!